ITensor/website/docs/tutorials/converge/main.md

 #### Pinning fields

 In order to isolate some behaviors in a system, a pinning field can be applied to certain sites.
 Because this depends so strongly on the system considered, we refer the interested reader to a comprehensive article [2].

+### Infinite DMRG calculations

+The [[`idmrg` function|tutorials/iDMRG]] has special convergence parameters.

+when calling `idmrg`, some useful flags are

+    idmrg(psi,infH,infsweeps,{"OutputLevel",2,"NUCSweeps",nsubsweeps});

+`infsweeps` is a `Sweeps` class parameter.

+The default number of sweeps over the unit cell is 1 (`nsubsweeps`=1).
+Any other number of subsweeps must be odd to avoid an error.
+The reason for this is the placement of the orthogonality center for the next sweep.

+The number of sweeps (`infsweeps`) for the whole algorithm (number of unit cells inserted) must be even for similar reasons.

 ### References